Generalized Riesz Products on the Bohr compactification of $\R$: Introduction.

 The paper is organized as follows.
-In section 2 we review some standard facts on the almost periodic functions including the ergodicity of the action of $\R$ by translations on its Bohr compactification.
-In section 3 we define the notion of the generalized Riesz products on the Bohr compactification of $\R$.
-In section 4 we summarize and extend the relevant material on the Kakutani criterion and the Bourgain criterion on the singularity of the generalized Riesz products introduced in section 3.
-In section 5 we state and prove the Central Limit Theorem due to M. Kac.
-In section 6 we apply the Central Limit Theorem of Kac to prove our main result concerning the singularity of a large class of generalized Riesz products on $\bR$.
-Finally, in the appendix, we consider the problem of the flat polynomials on the Bohr compactification of $\R$ and we add a short note based on Hirodata-Kakutani paper \cite{kakutanib} on the Bohr compactification compared with the Stone-\v{C}ech compactification.
+In section 2, we recall some standard facts on almost periodic functions and the Bohr compactification of $\R$.
+In section 3, we introduce generalized Riesz products on the Bohr compactification of $\R$ and state our main result concerning the singularity of a large class of these generalized Riesz products.
+In section 4, we summarize and extend the relevant material on Kakutani's criterion and Bourgain's criterion on the singularity of the generalized Riesz products introduced in section 3.
+In section 5, we state and prove the central limit theorem due to M. Kac.
+Finally, in section 6, we apply Kac's central limit theorem to prove our main result.

-\section{The Bohr compactification of $\R$}
+\section{The Bohr compactification of $\R$.}

-The Bohr compactification of $\R$ is based on the theory of almost periodic functions initiated by H. Bohr \cite{bohr} in connection with the celebrated $\zeta$-function of Riemann.
+The Bohr compactification of $\R$ is based on the theory of almost periodic functions initiated by H. Bohr \cite{bohr} in connection with the celebrated Riemann's $\zeta$-function.
 In this section we are going to recall the basic ingredients of this theory.
-For the basic facts about almost periodic functions and generalizations of this concept the reader is referred to the classical presentation of Bohr \cite{bohr} and Besicovitch \cite{Besicovitch}.

-We point out that the theory of almost periodic functions can be extended to more general setting with applications in many context including the non-linear differential equations \cite{Corduneanu}.
+For the classical presentation we refer the reader to \cite{bohr}, \cite{Besicovitch} and \cite[Chap V. section 2]{Katznelson}.